Interplay of fixed points in scalar models: Periodic model

 One can easily show that the critical exponent $\eta_v$ characterizing the vortex-vortex correlation function \cite{Kosterlitz} is $\eta_v=1/4$ independently of the parameter $b$ \cite{Nagy_2009}.
 However the anomalous dimension being characteristic for the divergence of the correlation function of the field variables gives $\eta=0$ in the vicinity of the KT point.
 In the deep IR scaling region the situation changes significantly, there new scaling laws appear. \fig{fig:eta} shows that around the KT point (at about $k/\lambda\sim 10^{-4}$) $z$ is practically constant, giving $\eta=0$, while in the IR region $z$ diverges with the exponent $\eta=2b/(b-1)$, giving scheme-dependent $\eta$ values in the IR.
 It implies that one cannot avoid the evolution of $z$ by including a phase factor $z=k^{\eta}$ in the LPA evolution equations.

 The scale $\bar k$ makes the evolution of $u$ and $z$ qualitatively scheme-independent.
-The value of the wave-function renormalization $z$ blows up at a certain minimal value of $\bar k$ in the broken symmetric phase, similarly to the 3D $O(1)$ model.
-Likewise, the IR fixed point of the broken symmetric phase is reached at $k=0$, but the IR scaling occurs already at some finite dynamical scale $\bar k_f$.
+The value of the wavefunction renormalization $z$ blows up at a certain minimal value of $\bar k$ in the broken symmetric phase, similarly to the 3d $O(1)$ model.
+Likewise, the IR fixed point of the broken symmetric phase is reached at $k=0$, but a new scaling behavior appears at some finite dynamical scale $\bar k_f$.

 The initial UV value of $z_\Lambda$ can be identified with the square of the temperature, thus its distance from the separatrix (for fixed $u_\Lambda$) gives the reduced temperature $t$.
-As $t\to 0$ the correlation length increases as in the case of the 3D $O(1)$ model.
+As $t\to 0$ the correlation length increases as in the case of the 3d $O(1)$ model.
 Our numerical results are shown in the inset of \fig{fig:sg}.
 There are two types of correlation lengths, one is defined as usual, namely at around the KT turning point of the coupling $\bar u$.
-Another one is identified as $\xi=1/\bar k_f$ in the neighbourhood of the IR fixed point.
-It can be seen from the inset of \fig{fig:sg} that the scaling of $\xi$ shows an infinite order phase transition, for all schemes with the exponent $\nu\approx 0.5$, as opposed to the LPA result $\nu=1$.
+Another one is identified as $\xi=1/\bar k_f$ in the neighborhood of the IR fixed point.
+It can be seen from the inset of \fig{fig:sg} that the scaling of $\xi$ shows an infinite order phase transition, for all schemes with the exponent $\nu\approx 0.5$.